Auto Insurance Claim Advice

 The questioning happens very fast and it looks as if the adjuster is randomly asking questions about the accident.
 The tricky thing is that you do not really know what the adjuster is looking for and could end up answering something that could harm you later on.
 Many people do not give recorded statements because they feel they are being “framed.”

 It is very critical to answer every question very carefully.
-For example, if the adjuster asks: what did you do when you saw the other car?
-And the answer is: nothing, I did not have time to react.
+For example, if the adjuster asks “What did you do when you saw the other car?”
+And you answer, “Nothing, I did not have time to react.”
 This answer could place a huge breach on you!
-You have a duty to avoid an accident, and you breached that duty by saying that you did nothing to avoid.
+You have a duty to avoid an accident, and you breached that duty by saying that you did nothing to avoid it.

-Once a breach, adjusters must follow what your state jurisdiction tells them to do.
+Once a breach is put on you, adjusters must follow what your state jurisdiction tells them to do.
 Some jurisdictions follow the “Negligence Per Se” rules.
 This means that if you break any traffic law, then a violation will make you negligent even if you can explain why you broke the law.

-For example, if you were going 5 miles over the speed limit to get your wife to the delivery room in a negligence per se state.
-This explanation will be insufficient and evidence of the “5 MPH” over the speed limit will make you at least partly negligent for the accident (even if the other person was drunk, speeding, on drugs, and on the wrong side of the road.)
+Let us say you were going 5 miles over the speed limit to get your wife to the delivery room in a “negligence per se” state.
+This explanation will be insufficient and evidence of the “5 MPH” over the speed limit will make you at least partly negligent for the accident (even if the other person was drunk, speeding, on drugs, and on the wrong side of the road).

 Other jurisdictions follow the “Rebuttable Presumption” rules.
 If you violate a traffic rule, then you are “presumed” negligent.

 You must raise a defense to defeat the presumption.
-For example, if you are speeding and you could justifiably argue that there is an emergency.
-Whether or not you will be found negligent for the speeding violation will be a question of fact (a question for the jury).
+For example, if you were speeding and you could justifiably argue that there was an emergency, then whether or not you will be found negligent for the speeding violation will be a question of fact (a question for the jury).

 Fewer jurisdictions follow the “evidence” rules.
 The traffic violation will only be considered as evidence of negligence.
 It can be disputed, and it is easier to overturn than in a rebuttable presumption jurisdiction.
 The standard is lower.
-It is important to know what kind of model does your state follow.
+It is important to know what kind of model your state follows.

 Determining fault for the accident